 Cleaning Floorheads With One Brush-Roll

 Some shark vacuum models have a base section that’s removable for access to the brush roll.
 So check your instruction manual to find out how to access your brush roll.

-Then, remove any debris from the bristles.
-You can use scissors within the brush-roll groove to cut any string, hair, or debris that may be wrapped around the brush roll.
+Remove any debris from the bristles.
+You can use scissors to cut any string, hair, or debris that got wrapped around the brush roll.

 Remember to turn your cleaner off and disconnect from the power outlet before you detach the hose.

 After detaching your hose completely from the vacuum, inspect the inside of it for blockages.
 Lay the hose flat and check all openings for clogs or clumps.
 You can also use a flashlight to help you see any obstructions inside of your hose.

 Use a wire hanger, broomstick handle, or any other stick that fits the length of your entire vacuum hose to remove the clogs.